msethi13/feature-hunt/README.md

 #### Check out our [tutorial](https://github.com/CSC510-Group-25/feature-hunt/wiki/Getting-Started-with-Database-Development:-Connection-and-Setup) to get started with creating and connecting to a database.

 > You can also connect to the database from your shell using [mongosh](https://docs.mongodb.com/mongodb-shell/)

+#### Update :
+> Connecting with DB - We have introduced an environment variable DB_PATH, make sure that you set it to your local or deployed environment

 ## Other Available Scripts